 How to Get the Best Sleep

 For many of us, our bedtime routine and/or our sleep environment are major contributors to getting quality sleep.
 The strategies themselves are pretty simple, if we only pay attention and commit to them.
 Read more about: Creating the Perfect Sleep Environment & Bedtime Routine

 When Sleep Quality is Hampered by Existing Sleep Conditions

 For some, common sleep disorders, such as insomnia and sleep apnea, among others, may be contributing to chronic sleep deprivation.
 These disorders are entirely treatable but require a medical diagnosis and prescribed treatment to get on the right track.

 Insomnia, characterized by difficulty falling asleep or staying asleep, has symptoms that include: low energy, difficulty concentrating, changes in mood, and decreased performance.
 Insomnia can be acute, resulting from a specific circumstance that is only temporary, or more serious.
 Chronic insomnia is more severe, and tends to occur at least 3 times a week and lasts at least 3 months.

 Sleep apnea is marked by the cessation of breathing during the night.
-Common symptoms of sleep apnea include: loud and frequent snoring, gasping and choking, pauses in breathing, fatigue during the daytime, trouble concentrating, memory loss, insomnia and irritability.
-Obstructive sleep apnea is the most common form and occurs when the soft tissue of back of throat collapses and the airway becomes blocked during sleep.
+Common symptoms of sleep apnea include loud and frequent snoring, gasping and choking, pauses in breathing, fatigue during the daytime, trouble concentrating, memory loss, insomnia, and irritability.
+Obstructive sleep apnea is the most common form and occurs when the soft tissue in the back of the throat collapses and the airway becomes blocked during sleep.
 Central sleep apnea involves a failure of the brain to tell your body that it needs to breathe during the night and does not involve an airway blockage.

 If you think you are suffering from a sleep disorder such as sleep apnea, it is important that you seek medical attention to gain a diagnosis and explore your possible treatments.